Lyseron/Interactive_Light/README.md

 Interactive Light is an Arduino-based prototype that controls a light depending on movement or presence.

-The idea is to create a soft interactive lighting system that reacts when someone gets close to or moves away from a specific area, such as a bed, a desk, or a room entrance.
+It is designed to make waking up and falling asleep feel smoother and more natural.
+The idea is to gradually adjust the light based on the user’s movement: the light can slowly turn on when someone gets out of bed, and gently fade out when they go to sleep.

-This project was made as a physical prototype to explore electronics, sensors, light control, and real-world interaction through code.
+This project was built as a physical prototype to explore electronics, sensors, light control, and real-world interaction through code.

 ## Project idea